Points of Pride

 The Washington Post lists Minnetonka High School as one of America’s Most Challenging High Schools—ranked #4 in Minnesota and #278 nationally.
 Rankings are determined by the number of Advanced Placement and IB tests given, divided by the number of seniors who graduated that year.
 Only 12% of U.S. high schools made the list.

-U.S. News & World Report ranked Minnetonka High School #7 in Minnesota and #477 nationally.
-It also gave MHS a Gold Medal STEM High School recognition.
+U.S. News & World Report ranked Minnetonka High School #11 in Minnesota and #568 nationally.
 Rankings are based on math and reading tests, graduation rates and the degree to which students are prepared for college-level work.
-More than 22,000 public high schools were ranked, putting MHS in the top 2% nationally.
+More than 20,000 public high schools were ranked, putting MHS in the top 3% nationally.

-We are recognized as one of the best communities in the nation for music education by the NAMM Foundation.
+Minnetonka Public School District was again recognized as one of the best in the nation for music education by the NAMM Foundation.
 Designations are made to districts and schools that demonstrate an exceptionally high commitment and access to music education.

-The Hennepin Theatre Trust recognized the MHS fall musical, Bye Bye Birdie, with 19 Spotlight Awards and the spring musical, Titanic, with 26 Spotlight Awards.
-The competition One Act play, Larry Kramer’s The Normal Heart, won the state’s highest honor—a starred performance at the MSHSL 2017 One Act Festival.
+The Hennepin Theatre Trust recognized the MHS fall musical, On the Town, with 25 Spotlight Awards, including Outstanding Overall Production of a Musical.
+The spring musical, Mary Poppins, earned 22 Spotlight Awards, including another Outstanding Overall Production of a Musical.
+The competition One Act Play, Terrence McNally’s Master Class, won the state’s highest honor—a starred performance at the MSHSL 2018 One Act Festival.

-This year, 65 MHS students were honored with Gold Key, Silver Key or Honorable Mention awards through the Scholastic Art and Writing Award program.
-Senior Anna Barnard earned a Gold Key Award and was named an American Voices nominee (best in state) for her short story.
+In the 2017-18 school year, 33 MHS students were honored with 65 Gold Key, Silver Key or Honorable Mention awards through the Scholastic Art and Writing Awards program.
+Senior Anna Heinen won a National Gold Medal for her sculpture, which was also selected for exhibit in New York City.

 Parent Survey Highlights